 If you're a fan of sandwiches, or need something transportable, try spreading houmous over bread and topping with olives and roasted red peppers.
 If you're home for lunch, why not grill some pitta and dip in this delicious pea 'mockamole' or whip up a delicious substantial salad, like this flavour-packed pearl barley and nuts.

-Curries, both Thai and Indian are going to become your new best friend, as are your spice cupboard and condiments.
+Curries, both Thai and Indian, are going to become your new best friend - as are your spice cupboard and condiments.
+Stock up on lentils as you can throw these into everything from pasta sauces to soups and dhals.

 This one-pan biryani has bags of flavour.
 And once you've mastered one biryani, you could mix up the flavours and ingredients to suit your mood.
 Keeping along the curry theme, this coconut, aubergine and lentil curry is sure to please the family.
 Coconut milk makes everything taste amazing, and the big chunks of aubergine will satisfy that meaty craving.